siran/writing/books/The Physics of Energy Flow v2/The Physics of Energy Flow v2 - 208 Research Agenda and Open Problems.md

 The point is not that all of these must be solved at once.
 The point is that the framework becomes progressively more scientific as it survives each set.

-## 208.4 Explicit Failure Conditions
+## 208.4 Critical Resolution Criteria

-The framework should be treated as vulnerable to the following failures.
+The framework advances by resolving the following decisive questions.

-### Failure A. The charge geometry does not yield the correct interaction law
+### A. Charge geometry and long-range interaction

-If the toroidal charge picture cannot recover the exact long-range interaction form, then chapter 10 remains only a geometric analogy, not a derivation.
+Resolve whether the toroidal charge picture recovers the exact long-range interaction form, so chapter 10 stands as derivation rather than geometry alone.

-### Failure B. Another local source-free transporting closure works equally well
+### B. Uniqueness of the local transporting closure

-If a nonequivalent closure in the same stated class reproduces the same body of results, then the claim of Maxwell minimality weakens.
+Determine whether any nonequivalent closure in the same stated class reproduces the same body of results, or whether the Maxwell closure remains uniquely preferred there.

-### Failure C. One constitutive gravity closure cannot fit the weak-field test set
+### C. Coherent weak-field gravity closure

-If the same closure does not recover the standard weak-field observables together, then the refraction chapter is incomplete.
+Identify one closure that recovers the standard weak-field observables together, so the refraction chapter closes as one coherent transport picture.

-### Failure D. Coarse-graining does not select a physically admissible stress
+### D. Coarse-grained stress selection

-If the substrate does not yield a stable effective stress law under coarse-graining, then the hydrodynamic program weakens.
+Derive a stable effective stress law under coarse-graining, so the hydrodynamic program closes as a genuine continuum theory of the substrate.

-### Failure E. The framework makes a distinctive prediction that is false
+### E. Distinctive predictions

-This would be the cleanest kind of failure, and therefore the most useful one.
+Extract predictions that distinguish the framework cleanly at the experimental level.

 ## 208.5 Distinctive Predictions Worth Seeking